christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \todo{Rephrase}

 **Termination**: Every non-faulty process decides an output.
-**Agreement**: Every non-faulty process eventually decides the same output ˆy.
+**Agreement**: Every non-faulty process eventually decides the same output $y$.
-**Validity**: If every process begins with the same input ˆx, then ˆy = xˆ.
+**Validity**: If every process begins with the same input $x$, then $y = x$.
-**Integrity**: Every non-faulty process’ decision and the consensus value ˆy must have been proposed by some nonfaulty process.
+**Integrity**: Every non-faulty process' decision and the consensus value $y$ must have been proposed by some nonfaulty process.

-For any consensus protocol to attain these BFT requirements, ⎡(2n + 1)/3⎤ correct processes/nodes are necessary and sufficient to reach agreement, or in other words N ≥ 3f + 1 where f is the number of Byzantine processes and N the number of total processes/nodes needed to tolerate this number of faulty nodes.
+For any consensus protocol to attain these BFT requirements, $\left \lceil (2n + 1)/3 \right \rceil$ correct processes/nodes are necessary and sufficient to reach agreement, or in other words $N \geq 3f + 1$ where $f$ is the number of Byzantine processes and $N$ the number of total processes/nodes needed to tolerate this number of faulty nodes.
 This fundamental result was first proved by Pease, Lamport et al. [@pease1980faults] and later adapted to the BFT consensus framework [@bracha1983resilient].

 \todo{Mention this is not the focus of this work}

 Byzantine-Fault tolerant (BFT) consensus protocols are naturally Crash-Fault tolerant (CFT) [@xiao2020survey]

+"TODO Use cases: Recent advances in permissioned blockchains [58, 111, 124], firewalls [20, 56], and SCADA systems [9, 92] have shown that Byzantine fault-tolerant (BFT) state-machine replication [106] is not a concept of solely academic interest but a problem of high relevance in practice. [@distler2021byzantine]"

+\todo{describe that practical consensus protocols need to incorporate a reconfiguration protocol (and describe what this means)}

-##### State Machine Replication
+#### State Machine Replication

 State machine replication is... [@schneider1990statemachine] and can be achieved through consensus protocols.

+\todo{Are all state-machine approaches non-byzantine?
+I don't think so.
+What about byzantine raft/paxos?}

 \todo{Rephrase}